Micron Technology Inc. (MU) Stock Analysis — Price Target, Hold Rating & DCF Valuation (2026)

 Is MU a buy, hold, or sell?

-MU carries a valuation grade of Strong Buy.
-At a trailing P/E of 21.5, the stock trades at a 33% discount to the Technology sector median of 32.0x.
-Our discounted cash flow model produces an intrinsic range of $453–$1,223 — implying a +84% margin of safety at the current price of $455.07.
+MU carries a valuation grade of Hold.
+The trailing P/E of 45.9 sits 43% above the Technology sector median of 32.0x — a premium that demands sustained earnings delivery.
+Our discounted cash flow model produces an intrinsic range of $419–$1,716 — implying a +10% margin of safety at the current price of $971.00.
 The width of the DCF range reflects genuine uncertainty in the terminal growth rate assumption: the correct framework is a probability-weighted distribution over scenarios, not a single point estimate.
 See the DCF valuation framework for full methodology.

-MU has beaten consensus estimates in 100% of recent quarters, signalling strong execution consistency.
+With a 12% beat rate on recent quarters, earnings predictability has been mixed.
 The most recent quarter delivered a 33.2% earnings surprise.
 Analyst estimate revisions are trending upward.

 What are MU's key risk factors?

-The options market shows a put/call ratio of 1.39, reflecting a notably bearish skew in derivative positioning.
-Implied and realized volatility are roughly aligned at 77.9% and 78.9% respectively.
-Insiders have been net sellers to the tune of $219.5M recently.
+The options market shows a put/call ratio of 3.24, reflecting a notably bearish skew in derivative positioning.
+Implied volatility of 1.0% is below realized volatility of 99.3%, potentially making options relatively cheap.
+Insiders have been net sellers to the tune of $218.9M recently.
 While routine dispositions are common, the magnitude bears watching.
-Short interest is low at 2.8% of float, suggesting limited bearish conviction.
+Short interest is low at 3.1% of float, suggesting limited bearish conviction.

 How does MU fit in a diversified portfolio?

-Among closely correlated names, MU shows the strongest co-movement with WDC (0.65), STX (0.59), NVDA (0.48).
+Among closely correlated names, MU shows the strongest co-movement with WDC (0.63), STX (0.58), AMD (0.44).
 Investors seeking diversification should note these correlation dynamics when constructing multi-asset portfolios.

 True portfolio risk is a function of the full covariance structure across all holdings — not individual stock metrics.
 The Portfolio Health Check quantifies this at the portfolio level: it surfaces hidden concentration, marginal CVaR contributions, and the degree to which your overall allocation deviates from an optimal risk-adjusted mandate.
 The MU analysis here is a single node in that larger structure.